crolfs47/odin-rails-facebook/README.md

     - The user can hover over the bell to see how many unread notifications they have and navigate to the notifications page
     - The notifications page displays all unread and read notifications
     - When a user clicks on an unread notification it becomes a read notification
+ - Events
+    - Users can create events and delete events they've created
+    - Users can rsvp to attend events, or remove their rsvp to no longer attend the event
+    - Events index page shows all events, sorted by upcoming vs past events
+    - A user's profile page shows all events they've rsvped to attend
  - Timeline: the main page is a timeline that shows recent posts of the current user and posts of the users they are friends with
  - Discover Users page: lists all users adn has a button for sending/accepting friend requests depending on their friendship status
  - Tested with RSpec and Capybara with 97% code coverage